Aylamccarthy/home-library/README.md

 Code Institute Slack Community for unparalled support and knowledge base.
 My mentor Gareth McGirr for all the support, guidance and suggestions throughout the building of this project.
-Python Library Management System Project - Full Tutorial#39 | Programming is Fun 12 Python Project for Beginners.freeCodeCamp.Org Python Tutorial for Beginners- Kevin Stratvert | Full Python Course Learn Python in 2023 - TechWorld with Nana
+Python Library Management System Project - Full Tutorial#39 | Programming is Fun 12 Python Project for Beginners | freeCodeCamp.Org
+Python Tutorial for Beginners- Kevin Stratvert | Full Python Course Learn Python in 2023 | TechWorld with Nana
-Python Google Sheets API Tutorial - 2019 |Tech With Tim Python Full Course for free- Bro Code
+Python Google Sheets API Tutorial - 2019 |Tech With Tim Python Full Course for free | Bro Code
+How to create ASCII art text in Python | Coding Professor